marianzange/nsync/README.md

 nsync
 =============

+*You'll never have to say 'Bye Bye Bye' to your data.*

 nsync is an easy to use bash command-line tool to backup your files to NSA's fully secure and free backup servers.
 Here's some news coverage about NSA's free PRISM backup program: https://medium.com/surveillance-state/a6e0e5fca935

 How to backup data